 For this recipe you will use 2 pint jars of your already canned tomato sauce, dice tomatoes or for the batch I did last night I used Roasted Garlic Pasta Sauce that was a little thinner than I like and was perfect to add to this recipe.

-9 Chicken thighs, skinned and deboned (larger ones cut in half lengthwise)
+- 9 pc.
+Chicken thighs, skinned and deboned (larger ones cut in half lengthwise)

-3 cloves of garlic (omit if you use the pasta sauce), minced
+- 3 cloves garlic (omit if you use the pasta sauce), minced

-1 small to medium onion, cut in half and sliced
+- 1 pc. small to medium onion, cut in half and sliced

 - 1/4 cup dried oregano/basil1/2 cup heated chicken stock or water (for filling to 1" headspace)

 - Prepare 5 pints, lids, and rings.
 Sterilize the jars and keep them in the hot water till its time for processing.
 Make sure to fill your pressure canner with the recommended amount of water and bring it to a simmer.
 Prep chicken and vegetables as instructed.

 - In a fry pan add a few tablespoons olive oil and brown the chicken on both sides.
 You do not have to cook the chicken all the way through.
 It will finish cooking in the pressure canner inside the jar.